-4.15 A full record must be kept of the complaint, any review and the outcomes at each stage.
+4.15 landlord's complaints policy and must be the same as the reasons for not accepting a complaint.
+A full record must be kept of the complaint, any review and the outcomes at each stage.
 This must include the original complaint and the date received, all correspondence with the resident, correspondence with other parties and any reports or surveys prepared.
 Yes We log and track complaints on IPC housing management system.
 This logs all dates and correspondence relating to a complaint.
 4.18 Landlords must have policies and procedures in place for managing unacceptable behaviour from residents and/or their representatives when pursuing a complaint.
 Yes 4.5.
 In circumstances where complainants are thought to be unreasonable, unreasonably persistent, or even vexatious, and this behaviour is having a significant or detrimental impact on staff this may affect the way a complaint is dealt with.
 In these cases, we will decide on the most appropriate way to manage and conclude the complaint.
 Full details of our response to unreasonable behaviour can be found in Challenging Behaviour Procedure.